Wave offers US businesses tax filing with Block Advisors, a part of H&R Block. This allows you to file your taxes using your accounting data in Wave.

-In addition to basic information like your business name and address, Wave will send the balances of all the categories on your Profit & Loss report to the Schedule C section of your 1040.
-In other words, instead of printing a Profit & Loss report for January 1 - December 31 and giving it to an accountant, Wave will send that same information directly into Block's software.
-Your small business information will be pre-populated, and income accounts and the most common expense accounts will already be categorized into IRS categories.
+In addition to basic information like your business name and address, Wave will send the balances of all the categories on your Profit & Loss report for January 1 - December 31 to the Schedule C section of your 1040.

-Can I use the Block Advisors Tax Filing integration if I haven’t categorized all of my transactions?
+Can I file with Wave and Block Advisors if I haven’t categorized all of my transactions?

-If you do decide to proceed with uncategorized transactions, and you’ve chosen to “File by yourself”, you will also see additional prompts on Block’s end to finish categorizing your transactions.
-By following those prompts, you’ll be brought back into Wave where you’ll land on the Transactions page, prefiltered to your uncategorized transactions.
-After completing your categorization in Wave, be sure to click the “re-import Wave data” button when you go back to your tax return to ensure that your newly categorized transactions are included.
-If you do not click the “re-import Wave data” button after finishing your categorization in Wave, the changes will not be reflected in your tax return.
+After completing your categorization in Wave, be sure to click the re-import Wave data button when you go back to your tax return.
+This ensures your newly categorized transactions are included in your return.
+If you do not click the re-import Wave data button, the changes will not be reflected in your tax return.

-Any accounting adjustments you've made on Block Advisors will be overwritten when Block pulls in new Wave data through re-import function.
-Review all income and expenses again once it's refreshed.
+Any accounting adjustments you've made on Block Advisors will be overwritten when Block Advisors pulls in new Wave data through re-import function.
+Review all transactions again once it's refreshed.

-Can I use the Block Advisors integration if I haven’t reconciled my accounts?
+Can I complete tax filing if I haven’t reconciled my accounts?